Inklingo

 verbA1general

-Use 'cruzar' to talk about moving from one side to another of a physical space like a street, a room, or a border, or to describe placing one body part over another.
+Use 'cruzar' when you mean to go across a physical space like a street or a room, or to place one body part over another, such as arms or legs.

 A stylized illustration of a person walking across a narrow wooden bridge spanning a blue river, moving from one side to the other.